avalanche-foundation/ACPs/ACPs/75_acceptance_proofs/75-acceptance-proofs.md

 An alternative is to make a churn assumption and validate the proposed block's proof with a stale validator set to avoid complexity, but this introduces more security concerns.

+## Open Questions

+* How frequently should signatures be generated?

 ## Copyright

 Copyright and related rights waived via [CC0](https://creativecommons.org/publicdomain/zero/1.0/).